fal-works/hlc-compiler-sample/README.md

 The file below defines a single commandline for invoking `haxelib run hlc-compiler` with some options.

-- On Winows: `run-hlc-compiler.bat`
+- On Windows: `run-hlc-compiler.bat`
 - On Mac: `run-hlc-compiler.command`

 ### Select libraries to be included

-Edit `libraries.hxml` to switch/exclude some libraries.
+Edit `hxml/libraries.hxml` to switch/exclude some libraries.

 The `USE_???` defines have actually no effect in this sample project (see `src/Main.hx`), but you can see how they affect the compilation result (i.e. what kind of files will be output into `bin/`) by enabling/disabling them.